Payment Tips

 The first type of credit card fraud is commonly referred to as “friendly fraud.”
 Generally speaking, friendly fraud is a situation in which a cardholder unintentionally commits fraud by disputing a purchase despite having actually authorized the purchase.

-Common causes of this are that the cardholder has forgotten that he made the purchase or does not recognize it on the statement, the cardholder has forgotten about a recurring automatic payment that has a long cycle (e.g., annual memberships), or a member of the cardholder’s family made the purchase without the cardholder’s knowledge.
+Common causes of this are that the cardholder has forgotten that he made the purchase or does not recognize it on the statement, the cardholder has forgotten about a recurring automatic payment that has a long cycle (e.g., annual memberships), such as those managed through a subscription merchant account, or a member of the cardholder’s family made the purchase without the cardholder’s knowledge.

 The cardholder mistakenly believes that he has been charged for a purchase he did not approve.
 The fact that this was done unintentionally, without malicious intent, is behind the designation of this type of fraud as “friendly” fraud.